Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Theoretical analysis

-We show next that the three coercivity conditions (the joint and the interaction kernel coercivity conditions in Definitions \ref{def:jointCC}--\ref{def:kernelCC} and the above classical coercivity condition) are related as follows. \begin{itemize} \item The joint coercivity condition is equivalent to the classical coercivity. \item The kernel coercivity \eqref{eq:kernelCC} requires a stronger condition than the classical coercivity.
-It yields a suboptimal coercivity constant $\frac{c_{0,\calH}}{N-1}$ with $c_{0,\calH}\in (0,1)$ (see Proposition {\rm\ref{prop:Kernelcc-Jcc}}), which is smaller than $c_\calH= \frac 1 {N-1}$ for the classical coercivity. \end{itemize}
+We show next that the three coercivity conditions (the joint and the interaction kernel coercivity conditions in Definitions \ref{def:jointCC}--\ref{def:kernelCC} and the above classical coercivity condition) are related as follows: \begin{itemize} \item The joint coercivity condition is equivalent to the classical coercivity. \item The kernel coercivity condition \eqref{eq:kernelCC} is stronger than the classical coercivity.
+It yields a suboptimal coercivity constant $\frac{c_{0,\calH}}{N-1}$ with $c_{0,\calH}\in (0,1)$ (see Proposition {\rm\ref{prop:Kernelcc-Jcc}}), which is smaller than $c_\calH= \frac 1 {N-1}$ for the classical coercivity. \end{itemize} Without loss of generality, we set $L=1$ and drop the time index $t_l$ hereafter.
+Hence, we can write $\|\IK\|_{\rho_L}^2 = \E[|\IK(\mathbf{r}_{12})|^2]$.
+By Property \ref{homo-expections}, we can simplify Eq.\eqref{eq:homo-CC} in the above classical coercivity condition to $ \frac{1}{(N-1)^2}\E\left[ \bigg|\sum_{j=2}^N \IK(\mathbf{r}_{1j})\bigg|^2 \right] \geq c_{\mathcal H} \E[|\IK(\mathbf{r}_{12})|^2] $.
+This is exactly the joint coercivity condition after considering Property \ref{homo-expections}.
+Hence, the joint and the classical coercivity are equivalent for homogeneous systems with an exchangeable initial distribution.